 Please rest assured that EPSO will add more information as it becomes available.

-As indicated in the guidelines, candidates must bring and wear a mask during the entirety of the time at the test centre.
+As indicated in the guidelines, candidates must bring and wear a mask at all times at the test centre.
 Both medical masks and cloth face coverings are acceptable.
-Masks with exhale/one-way valves are prohibited at the testing center, due to the lack of viral particle filtration provided by these masks.
+Masks with exhale/one-way valves are prohibited at the testing centre, due to the lack of viral particle filtration provided by these masks.

-Candidates coming to the test centre without a mask will not be allowed to sit their test and will not be eligible for rescheduling.
+Candidates coming to the test centre without a mask, or not following the safety and sanitary measures will not be allowed to sit for their test and will not be eligible for rescheduling.

-Candidates should bear in mind that in the circumstances additional measures may be implemented at the test centres - for instance, candidates may be required to have their temperature measured by an electronic contactless thermometer by the test centre staff.
+Candidates should bear in mind that depending on the circumstances, additional measures may be implemented at the test centres - for instance, candidates may be requested to have their temperature measured by an electronic contactless thermometer by the test centre staff.

-At the outset of the Covid-19 outbreak in March, EPSO had to suspend all its Assessment Centre activities in Brussels and in Luxembourg.
-The current circumstances still indicate that it will not be possible to organise the tests with the physical presence of candidates in EPSO premises in the near future and EPSO therefore decided to organise the Assessment Centre tests in an online (remote) format instead.
+At the outset of the Covid-19 outbreak in March 2020, EPSO had to suspend all its Assessment Centre activities in Brussels and in Luxembourg and EPSO decided to organise the Assessment Centre tests in an online (remote) format instead.

 What is remote testing?